When is the right time to launch a loyalty program?

 We’ve explored possible goals that can determine whether your retail business is ready to have a loyalty program or not.
 Now, let’s see what can influence the exact launch date of your loyalty program.

-To help, I’ve gathered mini case studies from our clients, which illustrate some best practices:
+To help, I’ve gathered several examples from our clients, which illustrate some best practices:

 A) Special promotional events

 Think about your loyalty program as an extra surprise you can delight your customers with.
 Therefore, if you want to start with a big bang, set the launch date of your program around big occasions, like:

 - Back to school campaigns (US-specific)

 For example, Elefant.ro, who targets mainly women and their families, introduced their loyalty program in June, as part of their birthday celebration event, Elefant Days.
 People were so excited about the loyalty program, that they began calling the Elefant Team on the phone, asking for more info!